GreenBConsulting/kindguide/README.md

 Please help educate me on best practices for sharing code in this community.
 Please report any issue you find in the issues page.

+# <a name="security-help"></a>Reporting a Security Vulnerability

+We want to ensure that SurvLoop is a secure HTTP open data platform for everyone.
+If you've discovered a security vulnerability at App.TheKind.Guide, we appreciate your help in disclosing it to us in a responsible manner.

+Publicly disclosing a vulnerability can put the entire community at risk.
+If you've discovered a security concern, please email us at wikiworldorder *at* protonmail.com.
+We'll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
+We consider correspondence sent to wikiworldorder *at* protonmail.com our highest priority, and work to address any issues that arise as quickly as possible.

+After a security vulnerability has been corrected, a release will be deployed as soon as possible.